*Updated November 10, 2023

-The field of fluidics, like electronics, requires smaller and smaller components.
-These are items such as hand-held on-chip detection devices, nano-pumps for continuous drug delivery, and micro-power generators, and micro-propulsion for the aerospace industry.
-These microfluidic devices typically have features and channel sizes under 250 microns.
+The field of fluidics often requires smaller components than other industries might need because they serve a unique and specific purpose.
+These include items such as handheld on-chip detection devices, nano-pumps for continuous drug delivery, and micro-propulsion for functions in the aerospace industry.
 As a result, bonded manifolds are the best way to address such challenges and provide superior miniature components.

 Bonded manifolds contain channels that transport liquids or gases through spaces with no room for valves, hoses, and fittings.
 They are created from individual layers of plastic with milled fluid channels.
 The layers are seamlessly fused (or “bonded”) using heat, time, and pressure to form a single piece.
 External machining completes the manifold by adding porting and mounting holes.